 1. Type of Implant

 Silicone and saline implants each feel differently.
-Neither substance is going to feel 100% natural under any conditions.
+Neither substance is going to feel 100 percent natural under any conditions.
 However, each has its particular benefits and drawbacks.
 Silicone tends to feel more like flesh.
 Saline also feels soft but with a sensation that resembles that of a water balloon.

 Your breast implants will either be placed over the chest muscles or under them.
 Under muscle placement or sub-fascial implantation creates a more natural feeling.
 This is due to the presence of actual tissue above the implant.